openrails/openrails/Source/Documentation/Manual/timetable.rst

 file extension ``*.weather-or``.
 They are selected by the player from the timetable mode menu.

-A weather file is a JSON file that consists of a single array, named "Changes," each item of which represents a weather event that activates at a specific time.
+A weather file is a JSON file that consists of a single array, named "Changes", each item of which represents a weather event that activates at a specific time.
 Each event is a JSON object whose "Type" property identifies the kind of weather event.
 Concretely, a weather file follows the format: